harumuki/thorsten-hans.com/_posts/2018-05-11-integrating-azure-keyvault-with-azure-container-services.md

 As you can see, the implementation is still straightforward.
 The Azure Key Vault configuration - three values (`ClientId`, `ClientSecret` and `KeyVault-Identifier`) - are read from environment variables.

-Now it’s time to read the `SampleSecret` we previously stored in Azure Key Vault and expose its value via HTTP by changing the default `ValuesController` as shown in the following snippet:
+Now it's time to read the `SampleSecret` we previously stored in Azure Key Vault and expose its value via HTTP by changing the default `ValuesController` as shown in the following snippet:

 ```csharp
 [Route("api/[controller]")]